Course Catalog 2024-2025

 ARA 100 Elementary Arabic I (5 Credits)

-An introduction to Modern Standard and colloquial Arabic, using a proficiency-based approach to develop communicative skills in speaking, listening, reading, and writing.
-The course begins with a focus on reading, pronouncing and recognizing Arabic alphabet, and progresses quickly toward developing basic reading, writing, speaking and listening proficiencies and cultural competence using the Al-Kitaab series and a variety of authentic materials.
-Students will acquire these skills through a combination of interactive classroom activities, take-home assignments and group work.
+An introduction to Modern Standard and colloquial Arabic, using a proficiency-based approach to develop communicative skills in speaking, listening, reading and writing.
+The course begins with a focus on reading, pronouncing and recognizing Arabic alphabet, and progresses quickly toward developing basic reading, writing, speaking and listening proficiencies, and cultural competence using the Al-Kitaab series and a variety of authentic materials.
+Students acquire these skills through a combination of interactive classroom activities, take-home assignments and group work.
 Students should be at the Novice-Mid level by the end of this course.
 No prerequisites.
-Enrollment limited to18.
+Enrollment limited to 18.

 Fall